Galois representation of the product of two Drinfeld modules of generic characteristic: Adjoint Galois representation of two Drinfeld modules

 (1) Then $\sigma(E)=E',\sigma(B)=B'$ and $\sigma(\mathfrak q)=\mathfrak q'$.

 (2) There exists $d\in\N$ making one of the following two diagrams

 commutes.

 (3) The Drinfeld modules $\phi$ and $\phi'$ are isogenous up to a Frobenius twist. \end{thm} \begin{proof} We prove this theorem in four steps.
-In Step (i), we prove that $a_{ \mathfrak q }=\sigma\circ a_{ \mathfrak q' }$, where
+In Step~(i), we prove that $a_{\mathfrak q'}=\sigma\circ a_{\mathfrak q}$, where

-In Step (ii), we prove that $\sigma(E)=E'$.
-In Step (iii), we show that the induced isomorphism $\sigma|_E:E\simeq E'$ making one diagram in (\ref{eqncomdiag}) commutative for some $d$.
-In Step (iv), we prove that $\phi$ and $\phi'$ are isogenous up to a Frobenius twist.
+In Step~(ii), we prove that $\sigma(E)=E'$.
+In Step~(iii), we show that the induced isomorphism $\sigma|_E:E\simeq E'$ makes one of the diagrams in \eqref{eqncomdiag} commutative for some $d$.
+In Step~(iv), we prove that $\phi$ and $\phi'$ are isogenous up to a Frobenius twist.

-\underline{Step (i).} \emph{Prove $a_{ \mathfrak q' }=\sigma\circ a_{ \mathfrak q }$.}
+\underline{Step (i).} Prove $a_{\mathfrak q'}=\sigma\circ a_{\mathfrak q}$.